-IP Traffic Monitoring and IP Accounting with WanSight
+Traffic Monitoring and IP Accounting with Wansight

-Andrisoft WanSight is enterprise-grade software that delivers to NOC and IT teams the functionality needed for effectively monitoring networks through a single integrated package.
-Andrisoft WanGuard extends WanSight with advanced DDoS detection and DDoS mitigation capabilities.
-To switch to WanGuard you purchase a WanGuard license.
+Andrisoft Wansight is enterprise-grade software that delivers to NOC and IT teams the functionality needed for monitoring networks through a single integrated package.
+Andrisoft Wanguard extends Wansight with advanced anomaly detection and DDoS mitigation capabilities.
+To upgrade to Wanguard, simply purchase a Wanguard license.

-WanSight Key Features & Benefits
+Key Features & Benefits

-- ✓ FULL NETWORK VISIBILITY Supports all major IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP. - ✓ ADVANCED WEB CONSOLE Consolidated management and reporting through a single, interactive and highly-configurable HTML5 web portal with customizable dashboards, user roles, remote authentication, etc. - ✔ PACKET SNIFFER A distributed packet sniffer that saves packet dumps from different network entry points.
-View packet details in a Wireshark-like web interface. - ✓ FLOW COLLECTOR A fully featured NetFlow, sFlow, and IPFIX Analyzer and Collector that saves flows in a compressed format for long term storage.
-Flows can easily be searched, filtered, sorted, and exported. - COMPLEX ANALYTICS Generates complex reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols, countries, autonomous systems, and more. - ✓ REAL-TIME REPORTING Bandwidth graphs are animated and have a short-term accuracy of just 5 seconds. - ✓ HISTORICAL REPORTING You can view reports from the last 5 seconds to the last 10 years by selecting any custom time period.
-Bandwidth histograms contain 95th-percentile values for burstable billing. - ✓ SCHEDULED REPORTING Any report can be generated automatically and emailed to interested parties at preconfigured intervals of time. - ✓ FAST & SCALABLE The software was designed to run on commodity hardware.
-Its components can be distributed on server clusters.
+- FULL NETWORK VISIBILITY Supports all IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP - ✓ ADVANCED WEB CONSOLE Consolidated management and reporting through a multi-tenant, interactive and highly-configurable web portal with customizable dashboards, user roles, and remote authentication - PACKET SNIFFER A distributed packet sniffer that saves packet dumps from different network entry points.
+View packet details in a Wireshark-like web interface - FLOW COLLECTOR A fully featured NetFlow, sFlow, and IPFIX Analyzer and Collector that saves flows in a compressed format for long term storage.
+Flows can easily be searched, filtered, sorted, and exported - COMPLEX ANALYTICS Generates complex reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols, countries, autonomous systems, and more - ✓ REAL-TIME REPORTING Bandwidth graphs are animated and have a short-term accuracy of just 5 seconds - ✓ HISTORICAL REPORTING You can view reports from the last 5 seconds to the last 10 years by selecting any custom time period.
+Bandwidth histograms contain 95th-percentile values for burstable billing - SCHEDULED REPORTING Any report can be generated automatically and emailed to interested parties at preconfigured intervals of time - ✓ COMPLETE REST API All configurations and collected data can be easily queried and referenced via a fullyfeatured RESTful API which exposes hundreds of internal parameters, graphs and tops